Search Language Syntax

 Querying Multiple Resource Types

-You can query multiple resource types at once by joining queries.
+You can query more than one resource types at a time by joining queries.
 Each query can have its own conditional clause.
-If the queries that you want to join have different "where" conditions, then the syntax is different from when you have queries for multiple resource types that share the same "where" condition.
+If the queries that you want to join have different "where" conditions, then the syntax is different from when you have queries for several resource types that share the same "where" condition.

 The basic syntax for a query for multiple resource types is as follows: